markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 # [-n] - do not exit on "no" reponse - return false (1) instead.
 # <message> is optional.
 Default is 'Continue?'

+processHelp()
+# print usage if help has been requested on the command line.

 ```
 ### utils_vb.shi